International Academy of Design and Technology-Sacramento

 |Median Debt for Graduates (Year 2015)||$27,230||$9,500|

 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to International Academy of Design and Technology-Sacramento is Kaplan College-Sacramento (7.6 miles away).
+- The nearest community college to International Academy of Design and Technology-Sacramento is Sacramento City College (8.1 miles away).

 - College Location Mi.
 Students